-This past year was challenging for everyone.
-And it may have overwhelmed our usual coping mechanisms.
+These past few years have been challenging for everyone, no matter if you deal with anxiety or not.
 Let your friend or family member know that seeing a therapist can be a helpful way to manage all these anxious feelings.

 But don't push the subject.
 "Everyone feels differently about dealing with anxiety, so it is impossible to know how someone may react," Hafeez says.
 "So, be patient and respect your friend's boundaries."

 2. Ask How You Can Help